-Corgis are year-round shedders, and they shed their coats in some form on a daily basis.
-They shed more frequently in the Summer and in the Winter.
+Corgis are year-round shedders, and they shed their coats in some form daily.
+They shed more frequently in the summer and in the winter.
 This is common with all double-coated breeds.
-Because most Corgis have medium length coats, their hair will be less visible than a Border Collie, who carries a longer coat.
+Most Corgis have medium-length coats, and their hair will be less visible than a Border Collie, which carries a longer coat.
 If your Corgi does have a longer coat, you’ll need to be more vigilant about grooming them every week.

-Because Corgis shed on a daily basis, this isn’t a breed we’d recommend if you aren’t home often.
+Because Corgis shed daily, this isn’t a breed we’d recommend if you aren’t home often.
 They need attention, and daily grooming is recommended.
 At a minimum, you should be grooming your Corgi about 3 times per week.
 This will help make sure that unwanted hair can routinely be kept under control, keeping it away from both furniture and clothing.

 When Do Corgis Shed?

 Corgis shed daily.
-But as we’ve mentioned, there’s two times per year that the Corgi tends to shed more frequently than other times of the year.
-That’s during the Summer and Winter months.
+But as we’ve mentioned, there are two shedding seasons per year when the Corgi tends to shed more frequently than at other times of the year.
+That’s during the summer and winter months.
 When Corgis shed in the summer and winter, it’s referred to as “blowing their coat.”
 This happens in the winter when their bodies grow a thicker coat to keep them warmer in the winter.
-Then during the summertime, the opposite happens in order to keep them cool.
+Then, during the summertime, the opposite happens in order to keep them cool.

 During these two times a year, staying on top of your Corgi’s grooming habits becomes essential.
-You’ll want to make sure you have daily brushing sessions (3 times per week minimum) and have a good deshedder on hand.
-You may even want to consider an anti-shedding shampoo if your Corgi’s hair becomes too difficult to routinely manage.
+You’ll want to make sure you have daily brushing sessions (3 times per week minimum) and have a good de-shedder tool on hand.
+You may even want to consider an anti-shedding shampoo if your Corgi’s hair becomes too difficult to manage routinely.

-Outside of the twice per year that Corgis shed their coat more excessively, there are other shedding triggers.
+Outside of the shedding season, when Corgis shed their coat more excessively, there are other shedding triggers.
 These are events that may take place in which your Corgi will shed more frequently.
 Some of them are easier to manage, but each event should be taken into consideration.
-If your Corgi isn’t acting as they normally would, it’s always important to visit with your veterinarian to determine the root cause.
+If your Corgi isn’t acting as they normally would, it’s always important to visit your veterinarian to determine the root cause.
 Here are some common shedding triggers that may cause excess shedding.

-- Allergies: If your Corgi is allergic to grass or other irritants, they may shed more frequently.
+- Skin allergies: If your Corgi is allergic to grass or other irritants, they may shed more frequently.

 - Nutrition: Improper nutrition can cause your Corgi to shed more than normal.

-- Stress: Stress like moving a new home or changing surroundings can cause fur loss.
+- Stress: Stress like moving to a new home or changing surroundings can cause fur loss.

-- Health: If your Corgi has a health or skin condition, this can cause shedding.
+- Health: If your Corgi has a health or skin condition like atopic dermatitis, this can cause shedding.

 - Bathing: Too much bathing can cause Corgis to shed their coats.

-- Shampoo: Using the wrong shampoo can contribute to skin conditions.
+- Shampoo: Using the wrong shampoo can contribute to skin conditions and skin allergies.

 Managing Your Corgi’s Shedding

 While you’ll never truly eliminate the fact your Corgi sheds, you can definitely manage it.
-Making sure you have a regular brushing routine and proper diet are two important factors.
-Bathing your Corgi regularly will also help, as will having a deshedder.
-You can also turn to anti-shed shampoos, and other supplements to help keep hair away.
+Making sure you have a regular brushing routine and a proper diet are two important factors.
+Bathing your Corgi regularly will also help, as will having a de-shedder.
+You can also turn to anti-shed shampoos and other supplements to help keep hair away.

-Brushing your Corgi consistently is the single thing that can make a bigger difference when it comes to excess dog hair.
-You’ll want to find the right brush, and then brush your dog at least 3 times per week at a minimum.
+Brushing your Corgi consistently is the single thing that can make a bigger difference when it comes to excessive shedding and loose hair.
+You’ll want to find the right brush and then brush your dog at least 3 times per week at a minimum.
 During the heavier shedding months, it’s recommended that you brush your Corgi daily.
-This can be done with a bristle brush or a pin style brush.
+This can be done with a bristle brush or a pin-style brush.
 Anything less than 3 times per week will likely mean your Corgi is going to be dropping some hair around your house, on your floors, and on your clothes.

-Using a deshedder during the two times per year your Corgi is more likely to blow their coat will help keep hair down.
-You don’t want to use a deshedder only – you want to use it in conjunction with a brush.
-If you don’t brush your dog regularly, you’ll be getting mats out of their coat when you break out the deshedder twice per year.
-Get a deshedder you will keep, and use it during both the summer & winter seasons.
+Using a de-shedder during the two times per year your Corgi is more likely to blow their coat will help keep the loose hair under control.
+You don’t want to use a de-shedder only – use it in conjunction with a brush.
+If you don’t brush your dog regularly, you’ll be getting mats out of their coat when you break out the de-shedder twice per year.

 Frequently Asked Questions